WWJ (AM): Pioneer station status

-Although WWJ is widely recognized as a pioneer broadcasting station, its exact status compared to other early U.S. stations, especially KDKA in Pittsburgh, has been a source of contention for nearly a century.
+Although WWJ is widely recognized as a pioneer broadcasting station, its exact status compared to other early U.S. stations, especially KDKA in Pittsburgh, also currently owned by Audacy, has been a source of contention for nearly a century.
 (KDKA began operating on November 2, 1920, initially under a temporary "Special Amateur" authorization as "8ZZ").
 The disagreement over WWJ and KDKA has been long-standing, and controversial enough that some have gone out of their way to avoid becoming involved.
 This was on public display after the September 3, 1945, issue of Time magazine included a short note that the National Association of Broadcasters (NAB) had recently endorsed WWJ's "claim to being the world's first commercial radio station," by concluding that KDKA "was ten and a half weeks younger."
 This assertion brought a quick denial from NAB President J. Harold Ryan, who sent a letter to the magazine stating that Time had misconstrued informational material sent out by the association, and: "It was not the intention, nor is it the prerogative of the NAB to attempt to decide the relative claims of two pioneer broadcasting stations."

 One complicating factor is that the U.S. government initially did not have a formal definition of "broadcasting" or any specific regulations.
 In particular, there were no restrictions about broadcasting stations operating under amateur or experimental licenses.
 It was only effective December 1, 1921, that formal standards for broadcasting stations were adopted, which essentially grafted a broadcasting service definition onto the existing Limited Commercial license category, as an authorization issued to a select number of designated stations.
 (A license class dating back to 1912, not all Limited Commercial stations were authorized to make broadcasts.
 A specific "broadcasting station" license would not exist until one was established by the Federal Radio Commission in 1927.)